Navigation

 Dancing Kalamatianos in Kandyla.
 August 15, 1970.
 John and Paula Pappas.

-Note: It is really not possible to learn a dance correctly from a dance description.
+Note: It is really not possible to learn a dance correctly from a dance description alone.
 Such descriptions are good as reminder notes, or as a way to analyze the structure of the step pattern.
 The only way to correctly learn these dances is by dancing with the Greeks, especially at celebrations.
 A good teacher who is from the culture and really understands the spirit and ethos of the dance culture can also be a valuable resource.
 Please accept the following description as only a note on the most popular of all of the Hellenic dances.
 Also, be aware that the commercial versions of the dance descriptions include musical notations and other features not available on this page.

 Dance Description: SYRTOS - KALAMATIANOS